-After enrolling at Wheaton College in Illinois, Graham began to develop deep personal convictions regarding the evil of racism.
+As a student at Wheaton College in Illinois, Graham began to develop strong beliefs about the evil of racism.
 "It was the first time I had been in school with black people," he says.
 "The school had been founded just before the Civil War as an antislavery school and had a long tradition in working for racial understanding. ...
 However, I did not know how to go about it except to love and treat as equals all of those whom I met of the other race."

-In 1950, just a year after Graham first made national headlines with his Los Angeles Crusade, the 31-year-old evangelist started to publicly combat racial segregation.
-As Graham began to hold major Crusades in the South, the local committees often put segregated seating in place, with blacks sitting on one side and whites on the other.
-At first, Graham reluctantly accepted the seating but insisted that no segregation take place when people came forward during the altar calls.
-On such occasions, he began making the now-famous declaration, "The ground is level at the foot of the cross."
+In 1950, just a year after Graham first made national headlines with his Los Angeles Crusade, he started to publicly confront racial segregation.
+As Graham began holding big Crusades in the South, local leaders often arranged for blacks to sit on one side and whites on the other.
+At first, Graham reluctantly accepted the seating but insisted that no separation take place when people came forward during the altar calls.
+"The ground is level at the foot of the cross," he would famously say at such times.